 In the spring and summer months, ditsy florals and tea dresses are a popular choice for women, whilst men might opt for a smart shirt and jeans.
 Ultimately, the choice is up to you.
 Wear what makes you feel comfortable, just make sure you leave enough room for the cake!

 Where can I Try Afternoon Tea?

 It’s only natural – there is only so much talk of tea and cake that one can handle before starting to feel a little peckish.
-So, if our article has got your mouth watering and you’re wondering where to go for afternoon tea in Malvern, look no further than The Mulberry Tree Restaurant.
+So, if our article has got your mouth watering, and you’re looking for a place to eat in Malvern where you can treat yourself to an afternoon tea, look no further than The Mulberry Tree Restaurant.
 Our handy central location is easy to get to and you’ll be spoilt for choice with our delectable selection of tasty sandwiches, homemade scones and irresistible cakes.